top of page

 Witchcraft is not just about spells for love or money.
 It's about understanding how energy flows through nature, through ourselves, through communities, and through the systems and ecosystems we create and support.
 These cycles are the paths our magic takes in order to manifest.

-When witches speak of "power" they are often referring to a practice of being aware of how we spend our energy, where we place our attention, and how we shape relationships.
-In a world shaped by colonial systems that thrive on control, competition, and hierarchy, reclaiming your energy takes back your power.
+When witches speak of "power," they are often referring to a practice of being aware of how we spend our energy, where we place our attention, and how we shape relationships.
+In a world shaped by colonial systems that thrive on control and hierarchy, reclaiming your energy takes back your power.
 Instead of giving it away to structures or people that drain you, the focus shifts to protecting your time, honoring your boundaries, and being intentional about where you invest yourself to manifest the life you desire.

-Part of this decolonization means retracing your ancestors’ paths and identifying systems your own family and communities have created.
+Part of this decolonization means retracing your ancestors' paths and identifying systems your own family and communities have created.
 Community and connection are at the heart of reframing your mindset from a colonial one.
 Power is not about keeping others dependent, but about lifting one another up, cultivating balanced interdependence, and valuing reciprocity.
 By reclaiming this knowledge, their stories carry the keys to healing.
-Your ancestral power exists outside of hierarchy, it allows you to face and heal the imbalances within yourself, so that you can pave a better path for your future descendants.
+Your ancestral power exists outside of hierarchy.
+It allows you to face and heal the imbalances within yourself so that you can pave a better path for your future descendants.

-HOW TO USE IT TO YOUR ADVANTAGE IN MAGIC
+HOW TO USE IT IN YOUR MAGIC

 Comments